15 Descriptive Statistics

 $ bmi <dbl> 22.2, 23.5, 32.1, 30.7, 22.2, 20.3, 20.6, 19.8, 24.0, 24.9, 31…

-Now, both variables, sex and bmi_cat, have become factors with levels.
+Note that both variables, sex and bmi_cat, have been converted to factors.

-The first step to analyze categorical data is to count the different types of labels and calculate the frequencies.
-The set of frequencies of all the possible categories is called the frequency distribution of the variable.
-Additionally, we can express the frequencies as proportions of the total sample size (relative frequencies, %).
+The first step in analyzing a categorical variable is to count the occurrences of each label and calculate their frequencies.
+The resulting collection of these frequencies for all possible categories is known as the frequency distribution of the variable.
+We can also express the frequencies as proportions of the total number of observations, which are called relative frequencies or percentages (%).

-We can generate a frequency table for the sex variable using the freq() function from the {questionr} package:
+To generate a frequency table for the sex variable, we can use the freq() function from the questionr package:

 female 237 55.4 55.4